Siege of Coruña: Landing

 The English Armada arrived on 4 May, where they came under fire by the cannons of the Castle of San Antón, forcing two English ships to run aground, though the rest of the English fleet kept out of range.
 Initially, 8,000 soldiers disembarked in the beach of Santa María de Oza led by Norris. Álvaro de Troncoso y Ulloa came out to meet him with the 150 tercio's arquebusiers he had available, to defend the beach.
 They spread out to give the impression of a much larger number and opened heavy fire on the 8,000 soldiers.
 Troncoso was familiar with the local geography, even if the arquebusiers were not, and under his command the Spaniards moved around quickly, effectively disconcerting the attackers and forcing them to retreat back towards the ships.
 This gave enough time for the lighthouse fire to be lighted as an alert for the entire region.
 Norris's men took various losses and many were wounded; the less experienced soldiers panicked under the initial disconcert.
 When the invaders realized how many enemies they were really facing, Norris ordered his men to surround the Spanish, who immediately retreated towards the little Fort of Malvecín, near the "wall of the fish market".
 Their ability to repel the first English attack was a huge morale boost for the retreating defenders.
-Troncoso led a similar sortie in a attempt to prevent the English from taking the hill of Santa Lucía, and was initially successful, but his outnumbered arquebusiers were soon forced to retreat back to the city.
+Troncoso led a similar sortie in an attempt to prevent the English from taking the hill of Santa Lucía, and was initially successful, but his outnumbered arquebusiers were soon forced to retreat back to the city.

 Having defeated the Spanish sorties, the English completed the encirclement of the city by the end of the day.
-That night, two companies arrived to reinforce the city from Betanzos, but were blocked from entering the city by a English encampment.
+That night, two companies arrived to reinforce the city from Betanzos, but were blocked from entering the city by an English encampment.
 However, Captain Juan de Varela led the divisions through the English lines, reaching the city by dawn.
 When the Betanzos captains protested the plan due to the lack of gunpowder, Valera replied that "The Spaniard's real power in times of need is the sword."